graphstream/graphstream.github.io/doc/Tutorials/getting-started.md

 }
 ```

-You will found more detail about the visualisation in /doc/Tutorials/Graph-Visualisation/
+You will find more detail about the visualisation in /doc/Tutorials/Graph-Visualisation/

 The graph being a factory for node, it can create nodes automatically if needed.
 Instead
 of the graph construction seen above, you can use: